GLP-1 Injections

 • You have a personal or family history of multiple endocrine neoplasia syndrome type 2

-• How do I take Tirzepatide?
+• How do I take GLP-1/GIP Injections?

 • What does the treatment plan generally look like?